dojo/docs/quickstart/writingWidgets.rst

 	<span dojoType="BusinessCard" name="John Smith" phone="(800) 555-1212"></span>
 	<span dojoType="BusinessCard" name="Jack Bauer" nameClass="specialEmployeeName" phone="(800) CALL-CTU"></span>

-Also note how the first example uses the default value of nameClass whereas the second example uses a custom value.
-We could also have made a parameter called "class", and mapped it to this.domNode.
-Note though that you need to put quotes around the name as it's a reserved word in javascript.

 To map a widget attribute to a DOM node attribute, you do:

 .. code-block :: javascript

-  attributeMap: {
-		disabled: {node: "focusNode", type: "attribute" }
+  _setDisabledAttr: {node: "focusNode", type: "attribute" }
-  },

 or alternately just

 .. code-block :: javascript

-  attributeMap: {
-		disabled: "focusNode"
+  _setDisabledAttr: "focusNode"
-  },

-using attributes
+Both code blocks copy the widget's "disabled" attribute onto the focusNode DOM node in the template.

+A more complicated example to map an attribute called "img" to this.imageNode.src:

 .. code-block :: javascript

-  attributeMap: {
-		img: {node: "imageNode", type: "attribute", attribute: "src" }
+  _setImgAttr: {node: "imageNode", type: "attribute", attribute: "src" }
-  },

-Both code blocks copy the widget's "disabled" attribute onto the focusNode DOM node in the template.

 Custom setters/getters
 ----------------------

-When you have an attribute where setting/getting it is more complicated than attributeMap can handle, you need to write custom getters/setters for it.
-The naming convention (for an attribute named foo) is _setFooAttr() and
+When you have an attribute where setting/getting it is more complicated than an object like above can handle, you need to write custom getters/setters methods for it.
+Like above, the naming convention (for an attribute named foo) is _setFooAttr() and
-_getFooAttr(). attr() will automatically detect and call these custom setters.
+_getFooAttr(). set() and get() will automatically detect and call these custom setters.

 Here's an example of a behavioral widget (it uses the DOM node from the supplied markup) that has an "open" attribute that controls whether the widget is hidden or shown: